CCR-G/7_09042021/README.md

 My objectives were to make a nice UX and accessible UI.
 I tried as much as possible to make the backend secure and the overall code readable and maintanable.
-I believe that all those topic are long-term tasks and that they are likely to never end.
+I believe that all those are long-term tasks and that they are likely to never end.
 Development is beautiful in that it is always possible to improve the code and add new features to a project.

 This exercice is the last part of my training to become a graduated web developper.
-Please do send me comments or feedback!
+Please do send me comments or feedback about anything!